Dominique92/MyLeaflet/README.md

 VERSION
 =======
-This master branch is now build [SLeaflet V1.0](http://leafletjs.com/).
+This master branch is now build on [Leaflet V1.0](http://leafletjs.com/).
 You can find the old, not anymore supported, MyLeaflet V0.7 [here](https://github.com/Dominique92/MyLeaflet/tree/v0.7)

 USAGE